 A detailed look at each model

-When a model of Remote Education is activated, a letter and accompanying text message is sent to parents/carers which advises their child’s Google Classroom code/s.
-Pupils will use the books and resources from their Home Learning Pack to complete the tasks set.
-The school follows all Track and Trace procedures and will communicate a return to school date with all parents/carers.
+When a model of Remote Education is activated, a text message is sent to parents/carers which advises their child’s Google Classroom code/s.
+Pupils will use the books and resources that have been sent home to complete their tasks.
+If parents need more resources they must contact the school and arrange to pick these up from the school office.
+The school follows all track and trace procedures and will communicate a return to school date with all parents/carers.

 Remote teaching and study time each day